DoWithPassion/JavaScript/JavascriptConcept.md

   a()
   console.log(b);
 ```
-- As it is not found, then it tries to search for the reference of the parent lexical environment of global lexical environment but it is null.
-Therefore no more lexical enviroments.
+- As it is not found, then it tries to search for the reference of the parent lexical environment of the global lexical environment but it is null.
+Therefore no more lexical environments.
-- So as js engine not found b in the global and its parent, it declares and raises that the variable b is _not defined_ (not in the scope).
+- So as the js engine did not found b in the global and its parent, it declares and raises that the variable b is _not defined_ (not in the scope).

 ## Scope Chain
-- The way/mechanism of the finding variable or functions through this chain of lexical enviroments and their parent references is known as Scope Chain.
+- The way/mechanism of the finding variable or functions through this chain of lexical environments and their parent references is known as Scope Chain.
-- It is nothing but the chain of all these lexical enviroment and their parent references.
+- It is nothing but the chain of all these lexical environments and their parent references.
-- Finally, js engine first try to find the variable in the local lexical enviroment and if it is not found it moves up to parent level of the scope chain.
+- Finally, the js engine first try to find the variable in the local lexical environment and if it is not found it moves up to the parent level of the scope chain.
-- **Chain of the lexical enviroments is known as Scope Chain.**
+- **Chain of the lexical environments is known as Scope Chain.**
-- In browser *Scope* is lexical enviroment.
+- In browser *Scope* is the lexical environment.

 ## let & const vs var
-- Generally, all the variables are hoisted inspite of whether they are declared with let/const/var.
+- Generally, all the variables are hoisted despite whether they are declared with let/const/var.
-- But in the memory allocation phase, memory will be allocated for let & const variables and also for var variables but the variables declared using var are attached to the Global object but the let/const are attached to some other memory space other than global.
+- But in the memory allocation phase, memory will be allocated for let & const variables and also for var variables but the variables declared using var are attached to the Global object but the let/const is attached to some other memory space other than global.
 - As the let and const variables are put in some other location than global, they cannot be accessed without assigning some value.
-- These let/const variables will not be accessed with window object.
+- These let/const variables will not be accessed with the window object.
 ### Duplicate Declaration
 - Re-declaration of let/const variables is not allowed and raises syntax error (specifying identifier has already been declared) even before the start of program execution.
 - But Re-declaration of var variables is permitted.

 ### let vs const
-- Re-initialization/initialization after declaration is possible incase of the let but incase of the const, re-initialization is not possible and also the value for const variable should be given at the time of declaration itself.
+- Re-initialization/initialization after the declaration is possible in to incase of the let but incase of the const, re-initialization is not possible and also the value for the const variable should be given at the time of declaration itself.
-- If we not gave value to const variable at the time of declaration, it will throw syntax error saying that initializer for const variable is missing because the const syntax expects initialization & declaration at the same time.
+- If we did not give value to const variable at the time of declaration, it will throw a syntax error saying that the initializer for the const variable is missing because the const syntax expects initialization & declaration at the same time.
-- If we not try to re-initialize or change the value of const variable after declaration time, it throws Type Error: Assignment to constant variable because const type variable can be reassigned.
+- If we do not try to re-initialize or change the value of the const variable after declaration time, it throws Type Error: Assignment to a constant variable because const type variable can be reassigned.

 ### Reference error
-- When the js engine tries to access the specific variable inside the memory space but it cannot access it then it raises reference error.
+- When the js engine tries to access the specific variable inside the memory space but it cannot access it then it raises a reference error.

 **Whenever possible we need to use const then let or if needed we need to use var**

 ## Temporal Dead Zone
-- The time between when the let/const variables are hoisted & till they are initialized with some value is called Temporal deadzone.
+- The time between when the let/const variables are hoisted & till they are initialized with some value is called the Temporal dead zone.
-- If we are trying to access that variables which are in temporal dead zone we get reference error specifying that **we cannot access variable before initialization**.
+- If we are trying to access those variables which are in the temporal dead zone we get a reference error specifying that **we cannot access variable before initialization**.
-- Which is different error from the error which is caused if we try to access the variable which is not even declared anywhere in the program.
+- This is a different error from the error which is caused if we try to access the variable which is not even declared anywhere in the program.
 (If it is not declared anywhere it will raise the reference error specifying **variable is not defined**).
-- Moving all the declarations to the top of the code is best way to avoid temporal deadzone/shrink the temporal deadzone.
+- Moving all the declarations to the top of the code is the best way to avoid the temporal dead zone/shrink the temporal dead zone.

 ## Block Scope & Shadowing

 ### Block
-- Block is also known as compound statement.
+- Block is also known as a compound statement.
 ```
 {